prithugoswami/personal-website/content/posts/debugging-dwm.md

 ```
 Only if the new window has a title of "scratchpad" (value of `scratchpadname`) do we allow it to have the scratchpad tag.
-By removing the scratchpad tag before a new window is being mapped (wants to be displayed), the patch author made sure that the scratchtag is is not active when a new window comes in as we don't want any other window in the scrath tag other than the one that's named "scratchpad" and I think it's there exactly for the reason for the problem I am facing so that we don't get a new window in the scratch tag as well, then why does that still happen?
+By removing the scratchpad tag before a new window is being mapped (wants to be displayed), the patch author made sure that the scratchtag is is not active when a new window comes in as we don't want any other window in the scrathtag other than the one that's named "scratchpad".
+It seems like the purpose of that line is exactly to prevent the problem I am facing—to have a window spawn in the scratch tag when the scratchtag is active—why then does that still happen?

+Now, this is a big function and you can understand only so much by just reading the code.
+We need to be able to debug it and be able to step over the code as dwm runs to learn more about what it does.

 ## Firing up the GNU debugger
-Now, this is a big function and it's not easy to understand what's going on by just reading the code.
-We need to be able to debug dwm and be able to step over the code as dwm runs.
  So I started looking at how we could debug dwm and I learnt about [Xephyr](https://wiki.archlinux.org/title/Xephyr).
 Xephyr is a nested X server that runs as an X application.
 It would allow me to start another X server and run dwm on it and then I could debug dwm.

 Now to debug it we need to compile dwm with debugging enabled so that gdb can look up symbols and make debugging easy.
 Adding the `-g` in `CFLAGS` in `config.mk`: